nepi-engine/nepi_setup/NEPI_DOCKER_PRODUCTION_SETUP.md

 ################################################################
 ### NEPI Docker User Setup

-This step will create the 'nepihost' user account on your device
+This step will setup NEPI Docker required user accounts on your device

-Log into a user account on the device with 'Adminstrator' privilages, or 'nepihost' if exists.
+Log into a user account on the device with 'Adminstrator' privilages, **or 'nepihost' if exists**.

 Open Terminal Window - Right click on the desktop and select the "Open in Terminal" option.